leancodepl/flutter-at-mini/labs/week1/README.md

 2. Maps
     1. Create a collection of Strings (e.g., names, cities, etc.).
     2. Create a map that maps each string to its length.
-    3. Group the elements by their first letter. [`package:collection`] might be useful here.
+    3. Group the elements by their first letter.

 [`package:collection`]: https://pub.dev/documentation/collection/latest/